For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 A Cottage, near Southampton

 Thomas Girtin (1874–1960) and David Loshak dated this work to 1794 and the period immediately after the termination of Girtin’s apprenticeship to Edward Dayes (1763–1804), and they suggested that it was made after a sketch by Dayes (Girtin and Loshak, 1954, p.143).
 Given the unremarkable nature of the architecture and the unspecific coastal location, unsurprisingly it has not been possible to verify the work’s traditional title and nor has any Dayes prototype for the composition been identified.
 Girtin certainly did not visit the Hampshire coast early in his career and the suggestion that the watercolour was made after the work of Dayes is given credence by its close connections with another of his works, titled A Cottage near Southampton (see figure 1), which shows a similar half-timbered building in a coastal setting.
-Some doubts have been expressed about the attribution of the drawing to Girtin, but, though the work is in poor condition, faded and discoloured, there are enough signs to suggest that the young Girtin used his master’s sketches as the basis for views of picturesque vernacular buildings as well as for better-known topographical sites such as the cathedral towns of Durham and Rochester.
-Certainly, the influence of Dayes remains very strong and if the attribution to Girtin proves untenable the obvious other candidate would be Dayes himself.
+Some doubts have been expressed about the attribution of the drawing to Girtin, but, though the work has faded slightly (though not to the degree shown in the poor quality image above), there are a number of stylistic details to suggest that the young Girtin used his master’s sketches as the basis for views of picturesque vernacular buildings as well as for better-known topographical sites such as the cathedral towns of Durham (TG0012) and Rochester (TG0057).
+The varied and inventive touch in the pencil work on the roof is one such feature as are the dots and bold slashes of colour on the sea wall which have an attractive decorative quality.
+Certainly, the influence of Dayes remains strong and if the attribution to Girtin ultimately proves untenable the obvious other candidate would be Dayes himself, though I am not sure that there are any passages in A Cottage, near Southampton of a similar standard.

 by Greg Smith